 The realization of “Land of Illusion”is made possible by the collaborations of a group of dedicated contemporary artists and thinkers.

-Lily (Lily Jun in Second Life) & Honglei – digital artists coming from Beijing, currently work and live in MA, USA.
-Website
+Lily (Lily Jun in Second Life) & Honglei – artist collective.
+USA/CHINA Website

 Scott Grant (Xilin Yifu in Second Life) – educator, Australia

-Ry Daniel Shanks (Meixing Yu in Second Life) – digital artist.
+Ry Daniel Shanks (Meixing Yu in Second Life) – Beijing Opera performer, artist.
 USA.

 Bill Weaver – media artist/activist.
 Canada.
 Website